mph-/lcapy/doc/discretetime.rst

 - `a` denominator coefficients as a list
 - `b` numerator coefficients as a list
+- `is_marginally_stable` True if impulse response marginally stable
 - `is_stable` True if impulse response stable